Coroners Inquests

 It is not about blaming anyone or deciding legal responsibility.
 Instead, it is a fact‑finding process designed to provide clarity, transparency, and answers for families.

 For many families, an inquest is an important step in understanding what happened to their loved one.
 Evidence is gathered, witnesses may be called, and public bodies must provide disclosure of relevant information.
-The findings of an inquest can also play a crucial role in any later legal action, including medical negligence claims.
+The findings of an inquest can also play a crucial role in any later legal action, including medical negligence, personal injury or civil claims.

 In the week leading up to the hearing, you will often receive witness statements and medical records, and we will help you understand these documents and identify the key questions that need to be answered.
 Throughout the process, we keep you fully informed of timescales, answer your questions about the cause of death and the events leading up to it, and arrange full legal representation for the inquest hearing and any pre‑inquest reviews.